 To change unit test behavior, add option flags to the command.
 For example, to run only certain unit tests, run:

 pdk test unit --tests=<TEST1>,<TEST2>

-To unit test against a specific version of Puppet or PE, add a version option flag.
+To unit test against a specific version of Puppet, add a version option flag.

 pdk test unit --puppet-version 5.5.12